lkrms/pretty-php/docs/Rules.md

 If a property has unimplemented hooks with no modifiers or attributes (e.g. `public $Foo { &get; set; }`), they are collapsed to one line, otherwise hooks with statements are formatted like anonymous functions, and hooks that use abbreviated syntax are formatted like arrow functions.

+### `ControlStructureSpacing`

+If the body of a control structure has no enclosing braces:

+- a newline is added after the body (if empty)
+- a newline is added before and after the body (if non-empty)
+- blank lines before the body are suppressed
+- blank lines after the body are suppressed if the control structure continues

+### `PlaceComments` (call 1: `processTokens()`)

+Critical newlines are added after one-line comments with subsequent close tags.

+Newlines are added before and after:

+- DocBlocks
+- comments with a leading newline in the input
+- comments after top-level close braces if strict PSR-12 mode is enabled

+These comments are also saved for alignment with the next code token (unless it's a close bracket).

+Leading and trailing spaces are added to comments that don't appear on their own line, and comments where the previous token is a code token are saved to receive padding derived from `SpacesBesideCode` if they are the last token on the line after other rules are applied.

+For multi-line DocBlocks, and C-style comments that receive the same treatment:

+- leading blank lines are added unless the comment appears mid-statement (deferred for DocBlocks with the `COLLAPSIBLE_COMMENT` flag)
+- trailing blank lines are added to file-level comments
+- trailing blank lines are suppressed for DocBlocks with subsequent code

 ### `PlaceBraces` (call 1: `processTokens()`)

 Whitespace is applied to structural and `match` expression braces as follows: